casmdz/casmdz/README.md

 - 👋 Hi, I’m @casmdz
-- 👀 I’m interested in movies
+- 👀 I’m interested in movies and angel lore
 - 🌱 I’m currently learning python and html
 - 💞️ I’m learning with Coding Temple
-- 📫 send me stuff on insta @cattboycas

 <!---
 casmdz/casmdz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.